 This thesis aims to quantitatively investigate the qualitative dimensions of innovation as described by responding businesses in the World Bank's Enterprise Survey.
 Recently, this survey introduced open-ended questions that prompt respondents who report innovations to describe how these new or improved products or processes differ from their previous operations.
 These questions provide a rich textual dataset that allows a deeper exploration of the nature of innovation across different national and business contexts.

-I am very open to student suggestions regarding which analyses to perform.
+I am open to student suggestions regarding which analyses to perform.
 I am loosely aware of computer science and engineering efforts to apply semantic analysis to patent data to assess the novelty of the underlying innovations or to identify the scope for novel innovations.
 In any case, this project can make both a significant thematic contribution by providing a clearer picture of what constitutes innovation in different contexts and a methodological contribution in interpreting responses from innovation surveys.

 Suggested references: